algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 The first thing to do in this file is to import lang.go.

-In this file you need to bind all the types.
+In this file, you need to bind all the types.

 ```Python
 import lang.go